 Maynard is the father of nine-year-old daughter Thitch Chale (Annika).
-The recognition that healthy children, healthy cultures, communities and economies are inextricably linked is paramount for Maynard.
+The recognition that healthy children, healthy cultures, communities and economies are inextricably linked is at the heart of his work.
 It forms the basis for Ayjoomixw Concepts’ strong focus on the support of non-profit organizations and social enterprises that share this philosophy.

 In 2009 and 2010 Katrin worked for the Four Host First Nations.
 Comprised of the Lil'wat, Musqueam, Squamish and Tsleil-Waututh First Nations, the Four Host First Nations were Official Partners in the Vancouver 2010 Olympic and Paralympic Winter Games, a historic first for Indigenous peoples.
 The international exposure at the Vancouver 2010 Olympic and Paralympic Winter Games provided an extraordinary opportunity to position Aboriginal businesses and communities as a source of world-class goods and services and as a competitive location for investment.
 Katrin coordinated the Aboriginal Business Showcase and Artisan Village, the Four Host first Nation’s business development initiative during the Games.
 The Aboriginal Business Showcase and Artisan Village introduced the best of the best in Aboriginal business, art and culture from all regions of Canada through a variety of activities such as a tradeshow and product displays, fashion shows and networking events.

 Katrin is involved in all aspects of Ayjoomixw Concepts’ projects and responsible for keeping team and clients connected, deliverables on target, work plans on time and budgets on track.